aershov24/full-stack-interview-questions/README.md

 # 3700 Full-Stack Coding Interview Questions (ANSWERED) To Land Your Next Six-Figure Job Offer from [FullStack.Cafe](https://www.fullstack.cafe)

+> Looking for **Coding and Programming Interview Questions**?
+Check [CodeStack.Cafe](https://www.codestack.cafe)!
+Our brand new hand-picked collection of Coding Interview Questions, Problems, Challenges & Algorithms To Get Your Next Six-Figure Job Offer!

-[FullStack.Cafe](https://www.fullstack.cafe) is a biggest hand-picked collection of top coding interview questions for junior and experienced full-stack and web developers with more that 3700 tech interview questions and answers.
+[FullStack.Cafe](https://www.fullstack.cafe) is a biggest hand-picked collection of top technical interview questions for junior and experienced full-stack and web developers with more that 3700 tech interview questions and answers.
 Prepare for your next tech interview and land 6-figure job offer in no time.

-> 🥳🧨🖖 All ~3700 Answers available on [FullStack.Cafe - Never Fail Your Tech Interview Again](https://www.fullstack.cafe).
+🥳🧨🖖 All ~3700 Answers available on [FullStack.Cafe - Never Fail Your Tech Interview Again](https://www.fullstack.cafe).

 <p align="center">
   <a href="https://www.fullstack.cafe/?promocode=GITHUB">